-The Shapley value (named for Lloyd Shapley, one of the early leaders of the game theory field) is an allocation method which is:
+The Shapley value (named for Lloyd Shapley, one of the early leaders of the game theory field) is an allocation method that is:

-- (1) Additive;
+- 1. additive,

-- (2) At the centroid of the core; and
+- 2. at the centroid of the core, and

-- (3) Order independent.
+- 3. order independent.

-It equals the average of the marginal impacts taken over all possible entrance permutations -- the different orders in which a new member could have been added to the coalition11 (i.e. a new account could have been added to a portfolio).
+It equals the average of the marginal impacts taken over all possible entrance permutations-the different orders in which a new member could have been added to the coalition (i.e., a new account could have been added to a portfolio).